-CIRCLET is an Erasmus+ Strategic Partnership project.
-The project aims to strengthen capacity among higher education lecturers to improve learning outcomes for students by rethinking curricula to incorporate CERL, with an online dimension.
-TU Dublin is a partner, along with Queen’s University Belfast (lead), Corvinus University of Budapest, Open University of Catalonia, and Vrije Universiteit Brussel.
+CIRCLET was an Erasmus+ Strategic Partnership project.
+The projects aims were to strengthen capacity among higher education lecturers to improve learning outcomes for students by rethinking curricula to incorporate CERL, with an online dimension.
+TU Dublin was a partner, along with Queen’s University Belfast (lead), Corvinus University of Budapest, Open University of Catalonia, and Vrije Universiteit Brussel.

-Participants on both initiatives will be supported by the TU Dublin Programme for Students Learning With Communities to identify and make connections with suitable community partners for CERL projects.
-The costs of both initiatives are fully covered by Erasmus+ project funding, so there is no cost to you or your department/school.
+Participants on both initiatives were supported by the TU Dublin Programme for Students Learning With Communities to identify and make connections with suitable community partners for CERL projects.
+The costs of both initiatives are fully covered by Erasmus+ project funding.

-You can contact Dr Catherine Bates and Dr Sinead McCann, who are coordinating TU Dublin’s involvement in this project, at the Programme for Students Learning With Communities: firstname.lastname@example.org or 087 1262 848 or 087 211 9089.
+You can contact Dr Catherine Bates and Dr Sinead McCann, who coordinated TU Dublin’s involvement in this project, at the Programme for Students Learning With Communities: firstname.lastname@example.org or 087 1262 848 or 087 211 9089.

 Lively discussion and focus at a TU Dublin 2020/1 CIRCLET learning circle online meeting